growingdevs/growingdevs.github.io/_posts/2014-01-29-refactoring-rails-views-with-simplest-view.md

 This is some very simple code.
 It's a naive approach to formatting the decimal value as a percentage to two decimal places.

 More importantly, it's only _really_ needed in one or two views to display a formatted sales tax rate.
 Why then, should it clutter up our `ApplicationHelper` in order to be shared?
-And, what happens when you have 10, 20, or more small methods just like this one?
+And what happens when you have 10, 20, or more small methods just like this one?

 With SimplestView, we can move the method to a better place.
 If we were to handle this in our `Sales::IndexView`, for example, we could do something like this: